MechanicalRock/Multitenancy-AuthorizationAuthentication/README.md

 }
 ```

-###### Lambda Authorizer Output Sample
+###### Lambda authoriser Output Sample

-Once the token is verified, the Lambda Authorizer should return an output that assumes a structure such as the one provided below.
+Once the token is verified, the Lambda authoriser should return an output that assumes a structure such as the one provided below.

 ```
 {